Idrica Water Security Day Africa

 - In 2015 he completed the study “A Great Perhaps?
 Colombia: Conflict and Convergence” on the post-conflict governance experience with Dr. Kilcullen, Dr. David Spencer and General Dickie Davis.

 - In 2018 he completed a second stint as a visiting fellow at Cambridge University, writing a book on African democracy: “Democracy Works (2019)”.
-“The Asian Aspiration: Why and How Africa Should Emulate Asia” has followed in 2020.
+He has followed this in 2020 with “The Asian Aspiration: Why and How Africa Should Emulate Asia”.

 - See profile

-- Electrical Engineer (University of Quebec, Canada).
-In 1999 he joined the National Water Company and entered the African Water Association (AfWA) as Deputy Secretary General.
-Since then he has developed his international career as a water specialist, organizing capacity building programs for African water utilities.
+- Sylvain Usher is an Electrical Engineer (University of Quebec, Canada).
+In 1999 he joined the Saudi National Water Company and entered the African Water Association (AfWA) as Deputy Secretary General.
+Since then he has developed his international career as a water specialist, organizing capacity-building programs for African water utilities.

-- Since 2004 Mr. Usher is leading the Institution as the Executive Director of the African Water Association.
-He developed several studies for institutions such as the EU, the African Development Bank and the World Bank, and facilitates workshops and sessions during international conferences.
+- Since 2004 Mr. Usher has been the Executive Director of the African Water Association.
+He has carried out several studies for institutions such as the EU, the African Development Bank and the World Bank, and leads workshops and sessions during international conferences.

-- He has facilitated dialogues with the African Development Bank on scaling up Water and Sanitation services, with the participation of experts and water utilities’ CEOs.
-He developed a World Bank study on African rapidly growing urbanization, and the challenges faced by water and sanitation utilities.
+- He has facilitated dialogue with the African Development Bank on scaling up water and sanitation services, with the participation of experts and water utility CEOs.
+He carried out a World Bank study on Africa’s rapid urban development, and the challenges faced by water and sanitation utilities.

 - See profile